Securing Cloud Workloads with Hardware-Assisted Security and Non-Human Identity

 - All activity is continuously monitored for suspicious behavior.

-Now that we've covered Zero Trust principles, let's explore some practical use cases and implementation strategies to bring these concepts to life.
+Now that we've covered Zero Trust principles, let's delve into practical use cases and implementation strategies to bring these concepts to life.

 Practical Use Cases and Implementation Strategies